 There were several stalls which that came highly recommended by friends — Nam Kee Fried Prawn Noodle (Clementi Market), Kim’s Hokkien Mee (Bedok Corner Food Centre), & Xiao Di Fried Prawn Noodle (Serangoon Village) but didn’t make the list.
 Maybe you would disagree with their omission as well.

-Again we are keeping our taste buds wide open, feel free to offer suggestions so we might add to this list.
-But I’ll probably be steering clear of Hokkien prawn mee for the next year.
+Again we are keeping our tastebuds wide open, so feel free to offer suggestions so we might add to this list.
+But I’ll probably be steering clear of Hokkien mee for the next year.